-In this post, we run through how and when Microsoft Teams momentum kicked on and what the future growth of Microsoft Teams looks like.
+In this post, we discuss how and when Microsoft Teams momentum kicked off and what their future growth looks like.
 And if it is likely to stop any time soon.

 Current Microsoft Teams growth

-If you can remember as far back as November 2019 – which is admittedly a struggle with 2020 appearing to have dragged on almost infinitely – Microsoft proudly announced that Teams had 20 million daily active users (DAU).
+If you can remember back to November 2019, Microsoft proudly announced that Teams had 20 million daily active users (DAU).

-That was a pretty big deal at the time as it dwarfed the user numbers announced by collaborative competitors like Slack, which at the time had around 10 million.
+That was a pretty big deal at the time.
+It dwarfed user numbers announced by collaborative competitors like Slack, which at the time had around 10 million.